IO-Design-Team/firebase_rules/firebase_rules/README.md

 The benefits:
 - Type-safe access to your data model.
 Get errors if rules don't match the model.
+- Code completion for the rules language.
+No more guessing what functions are available.
 - Rules are easier to read and maintain
-- Split rules into multiple files for organization
 - Add comments to Realtime Database rules

 ## Limitations
-- All rules functions must be defined at the root level
 - Realtime Database rules are not really type-safe, but you do get the benefit of having code completion

 ## Installation